kenmoini/grain-tower/README.md

 #target_aws_access_key: "{{ lookup('ansible.builtin.ini', 'aws_access_key_id', section='default', file='~/.aws/credentials') }}"
 #target_aws_access_secret: "{{ lookup('ansible.builtin.ini', 'aws_secret_access_key', section='default', file='~/.aws/credentials') }}"
 ```

+*It'd be much better to Vault them and/or use GitOps.*

 And then set up a Survey to prompt for the `shared_public_key` variable, and the true/false values for workload deployments.